hyperspy/hyperspy/doc/user_guide/install.rst

 - use Miniconda instead of Anaconda, if you are installing a python distribution from scratch: Miniconda only installs very few packages so satisfying all dependencies is simple.
-- install hyperspy in a `new environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
+- install HyperSpy in a `new environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
-  The following example illustrates how to create a new environment named ``hspy_environment``, activate it and install hyperspy in the new environment.
+  The following example illustrates how to create a new environment named ``hspy_environment``, activate it and install HyperSpy in the new environment.

   .. code-block:: bash